Copyright © 2007-2010 DogStar Kennel

 mandmrig3.jpg

-First let me say that I am not a professional dog trainer instructor.
+First let me say that I am not a professional dog trainer/instructor.
 I have taught many dogs to pull for their first time and what I am writing has what worked for me.
 I do not know you, your dog or the type of trainer that you are.
 I am therefore not responsible for any accidents or injuries that may occur with your dog training.

 Always start any dog training with the proper equipment.
 An x-back, or a recreational type harness can be used for pulling a dog sled, dog rig, a scooter, or someone on skis or skates.
-It is not the type harness you would use to work a dog in shafts....like a wagon or cart, for that you need a proper fitting cart harness.
+It is not the type harness you would use to work a dog in shafts....like a wagon or cart, for that you need a proper fitting cart and or a multipurpose harness.
 You would also not use an X-back or Recreational Harness for weight pulling with your dog.

 A word about collars.
 Do not use a choke collar to teach you dog to pull.
 Use a flat nylon webbing or leather collar with a good sturdy metal buckle or a sled dog type collar.
 There is a very popular collar out that has a plastic side release buckle.
 These are not for sled dog training, they can and have broken at the buckle.
-To be safe with your dog....you do not want that buckle to break and have your dog running scared with “something chasing him”, use proper equipment when working your dog.
+To be safe with your dog....you do not want that buckle to break and have your dog running scared with 'something chasing him', use proper equipment when working your dog.
 (Personally I don't like the side release buckle collars for any dog)

 You have purchased a new sled dog harness, but, you have never put one on a dog before, now what?